 As well as share capital, a public limited company will often find itself in a better position when looking at other potential sources of finance.

-The demands of being a public limited company and maintaining a stock exchange listing, for example, can help to improve a company’s creditworthiness when issuing corporate debt (and therefore reduces the return the company needs to offer investors).
+There are additional demands upon public limited companies.
+Those companies maintaining a stock exchange listing will face additional requirements.
+These additional compliance obligations can help to improve a company’s creditworthiness when issuing corporate debt.
+That will in turn reduce the return the company needs to offer investors.

 Banks and other financial institutions may be more willing to extend finance to a public limited company, particularly one that is listed.
 The company could also be in a better position to negotiate favourable interest rates and repayment terms on loans.